 - Private labeling can also deal with large amounts of customization.
 When a reseller is purchasing a product from a private label manufacturer, quite often these manufacturers will customize the product or build an entirely unique product for certain resellers.
 What this means is that one private label manufacturer might make very different products for two different resellers or brands.

-For example, the Dollar Shave Club is a company that delivers razors and other grooming supplies, but does not produce any of its own razors.
-Instead, they purchase their razors from a private-label manufacturer, then place their own branding on it.
-This differs from other companies and competitors like Schick that instead manufacture and sell their own product, rather than just the latter.
+Dollar Shave Club is a company that delivers razors and other grooming supplies but does not produce any of its own razors.
+Instead, they purchase their razors from a private-label manufacturer, then place their branding on them.
+This differs from other companies and competitors like Schick that instead manufacture and sell their own products rather than just the latter.

 My colleague Zach illustrated this concept in the video below: